artivis/manif/README.md

 **manif** is a header-only c++11 Lie theory library for state-estimation targeted at robotics applications.

+There has been a remarkable effort in the last years in the robotics community to formulate estimation problems properly.
+This is motivated by an increasing demand for precision, consistency and stability of the solutions.
+Indeed, a proper modeling of the states and measurements, the functions relating them, and their uncertainties, is crucial to achieve these goals.
+This has led to problem formulations involving what has been known as ‘manifolds’, which in this context are no less than the smooth topologic surfaces of the Lie groups where the state representations evolve.

+**manif** was designed for easy integration to larger project.
+A single dependency on [Eigen](http://eigen.tuxfamily.org), header-only for easy integration, templated on the underlying scalar type so that one can use its own, and c++11 since not everyone gets to enjoy the latest c++ features, especially in industry.

 - Maintainer status: maintained
 - Maintainer: Jeremie Deray [deray.jeremie@gmail.com](mailto:deray.jeremie@gmail.com)
 - Authors: